lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Method and Correlation

-The first data item of message_1, METHOD_CORR (see {{asym-msg1-form}}), is an integer specifying the method and the correlation properties of the transport, which are described in this section.
+The data item METHOD_CORR in message_1 (see {{asym-msg1-form}}), is an integer specifying the method and the correlation properties of the transport, which are described in this section.

 ### Method {#method}